Combining multiple observational data sources to estimate causal effects: Application

 We present an analysis to evaluate the effect of chronic obstructive pulmonary disease (COPD) on the development of herpes zoster (HZ).
 COPD is a chronic inflammatory lung disease that causes obstructed airflow from the lungs, which can cause systematic inflammation and dysregulate a patient's immune function.
 The hypothesis is that people with COPD are at increased risk of developing HZ. \citet{yang2011risk} find a positive association between COPD and development of HZ; however, they do not control for important counfounders between COPD and HZ, for example, cigarette smoking and alcohol consumption.

 We analyze the main data from the 2005 Longitudinal Health Insurance Database (LHID, \citealp{yang2011risk}) and the validation data from the 2005 National Health Interview Survey conducted by the National Health Research Institute and the Bureau of Health Promotion in Taiwan \citep{lin2014adjustment}.
 The 2005 LHID consist of $42,430$ subjects followed from the date of cohort entry on January 1, 2004 until the development of HZ or December 31, 2006, whichever came first.
-Among those, there are $8,486$ subjects with COPD, denoted by $A=1$, and $33,944$ subjects without COPD, denoted by $A=0$.
+Among those, $8,486$ subjects were having COPD, denoted by $A=1$, and $33,944$ subjects were not, denoted by $A=0$.
 The outcome $Y$ was the development of HZ during follow up ($1$, having HZ and $0$, not having HZ).
 The observed prevalence of HZ among COPD and non-COPD subjects are $3.7\%$ and $2.2\%$ in the main data and $2.5\%$ and $0.8\%$ in the validation data.

 The confounders $X$ available from the main data were age, sex, diabetes mellitus, hypertension, coronary artery disease, chronic liver disease, autoimmune disease, and cancer.
 However, important confounders $U$, including cigarette smoking and alcohol consumption, were not available.
 The validation data $\mathcal{O}_{2}$ use the same inclusion criteria as in the main study and consist of $1,148$ subjects who were comparable to the subjects in the main data.
 Among those, $244$ subjects were diagnosed of COPD, and $904$ subjects were not.
 In addition to all variables available from the main data, cigarette smoking and alcohol consumption were measured.
 In our formulation, the main data $\mathcal{O}_{1}$ combine the LHID data and the validation data.
 Table 4 in \citet{lin2014adjustment} shows summary statistics on demographic characteristics and comorbid disorders for COPD and Non-COPD subjects in the main and validation data.
 Because the common covariates in the main and validation data are comparable, it is reasonable to assume that the validation sample is a simple random sample from the main data.
 Moreover, the difference in distributions of alcohol consumption between COPD and non-COPD subjects is not statistical significant in the validation data.
 But, the COPD subjects tended to have higher cumulative smoking rates than the non-COPD subjects in the validation data.